ATF Form 4 Transfer Guide

 Verify Same-State Residency

-Buyer Completes ATF Form 4
+Complete ATF Form 4

-- Choose whether to register as Individual or to a Trust/Corporation
+- Choose Individual or Trust/Corporation registration

 Submit Fingerprints

-- Each responsible person on a trust must submit fingerprints
+Buyer submits two FBI FD-258 fingerprint cards.
+Each responsible person on a trust must submit separately.

 Send CLEO Notification